MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Under the **Try It Out** subheading, acknowledge the resource usage policy by reading and checking the box.

-1. Download the **image-analysis** zipped folder from https://aka.ms/image-analysis.
-Then unzip the folder containing the images and locate the file named **store-camera-1.jpg**; which contains the following image:
+1. Download [image-analysis.zip](https://aka.ms/mslearn-images-for-analysis) from https://aka.ms/mslearn-images-for-analysis.
+Then unzip the files to a folder on your computer locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/analyze-images-vision/store-camera-1.jpg)